mbraceproject/MBrace.Core/README.md

 ## MBrace.Core

-This repository contains the foundations for the MBrace programming model and runtimes:
+This repository contains the foundations for the MBrace programming model and runtimes.

+Packages of the library are available on Nuget [[1](http://www.nuget.org/packages/MBrace.Core),[2](http://www.nuget.org/packages/MBrace.Runtime.Core)].

 ### Contents